calumyan/street-foody/README.md

 ### Goals

+1. Gives users an intro to street food and food categories in Vietnam
-1. Allows users search  a place to eat based on street vendor’s name and food type
+2. Allows users search  a place to eat based on street vendor’s name and food type
-2. Allows users sort and filter through street food based on price tags and ratings
+3. Allows users sort and filter through street food based on price tags and ratings
-3. Allows street vendors access to online advertising by submitting forms through a url to a google form (in the future there will be a “real” server based form to fill out)
+4. Allows street vendors access to online advertising by submitting forms through a url to a google form (in the future there will be a “real” server based form to fill out)
+5. Allows users to view each vendor's information (open hours, menu, location from a map, etc.)

 ## For Users